phalcon/documentation/docs/routing.md

     int $position = Router::POSITION_LAST
 ): RouteInterface
 ```
-Add a route to the router that only match if the HTTP method is `OPTIONS`
+Add a route to the router that only matches if the HTTP method is `OPTIONS`

 ```php
 public function addPatch(